-“EMV really ups the game in terms of security and an investment by the operator,” said Chuck Reed, director of marketing and sales operations at newly merged MEI and Crane –Crane Payment Innovations (CPI).
+“EMV really ups the game in terms of security and an investment by the operator,” said Chuck Reed director marketing and sales operations at newly merged MEI and Crane -- Crane Payment Innovations (CPI).
 Previously, there weren’t any readers on the market that could read EMV cards.
 Operators adding the technology would need to reterminalize, explains Reed.
-A few years ago, merchants had to prove they were Payment Card Industry (PCI) compliant — as secure as they could be.
+A few years ago, merchants had to prove they were Payment Card Industry (PCI) compliant – as secure as they could be.
 “EMV is different,” warns Reed.
 “PCI is behind the scenes…with EMV there are physical changes to the hardware.”

 In the retail world, cashless terminals are replaced more often, so reterminalization isn’t new to them.
 However, vending operators keep a close eye on their investments and want the card readers to last at least 10 years, said Patrick Richards, cashless product manager - vending management services at CPI.
 This means installing EMV readers isn’t going to happen overnight.
 “It has to make sense for the operation,” said Richards.
 Vending operators should consider the consumer’s reaction.
 Before the Target breach, consumers didn’t worry about security, but afterwards, consumers became more sensitive to using their cards at this merchant and Target took a 40 percent loss in sales during the 2013 holiday season, warns Richards.
 While fraud at the vending machine is unlikely to happen, a consumer whose credit card is unwittingly stolen is going to be looking for security measures, especially if the fraud is tracked back to a vending machine.
 “Vending as a whole could be perceived as less secure than retail,” Richards said.

-For contactless card readers or “tap and pay,” because the device uses near field communication (NFC), the changes required for EMV compliance are different and will likely be handled by the device and by the supplier as an upgrade.
+For contactless card readers or tap n pay, because the device uses near field communication (NFC) the changes required for EMV compliance are different and will likely be handled by the device and supplier as an upgrade.

 Updating readers at each vending machine would put a tremendous strain on vendors, explains Ron Manne, vice president of global sales and marketing at Coinco/Royal Vendors.
 “A lot of credit card hardware has been installed over the past 10 years most of which is not EMV capable,” he said.
 Vending operators are essentially running 100s or 1,000s of individual stores each with a card reader, and to be on the safe side they would have to be replaced.”
 With all the recent negative publicity about cyber-attacks, Manne believes the card companies will launch a campaign explaining how secure EMV is in order to regain some consumer confidence.
 But if a vending machine is not identified EMV compliant, will consumers shy away?
 After all, vending is not the main target of credit card fraud.
 “I believe it will be one of the hot topics at the NAMA convention,” Manne added.